suvam0451/dhaaga/README.md

 align="left"
 style="margin-right:8px"/>

-**Dhaaga** is an indie third-party SNS client app that supports multiple platforms.
+**Dhaaga** is an indie third-party, multi-platform, multiprotocol SNS client.
+It excels in general SNS usage and chat based use cases.
 It offers powerful and intuitive tools designed to help you follow your interests, discover new topics and connect with others—without having to jump between apps and platforms.